Vaazhl: Development

-On 29 May 2018, film producer R. D. Raja of 24AM Studios announced their next venture in collaboration with Arun Prabhu, which is touted to be a mixed-genre film similar to Aruvi.
-Prabhu retained the same technical crew from his first film, which includes Shelley Calist, Raymond Derrick Crasta and Shreeraman as the cinematographer, editor and production designer respectively, but the film's cast and crew were not deciphered by the producers.
-During the time of production, in June 2019, the film's producer Raja stepped out due to the financial constraints surrounding his production house, 24AM Studios, which also affected the company's other projects.
-Subsequently, Sivakarthikeyan, speaking at the audio launch of his second production venture Nenjamundu Nermaiyundu Odu Raja, announced Arun Prabhu's project officially as his third venture for Sivakarthikeyan Productions.
-The first look of the film officially released on 27 June 2019 revealing the title of the film as Vaazhl.
+On 29 May 2018, film producer R. D. Raja of 24AM Studios announced his next venture in collaboration with director Arun Prabu, who made his directorial debut with Aruvi (2016).
+Arun said it would be a mixed-genre film similar to Aruvi.
+The film's cast and crew were not revealed at the time.
+However, in June 2019, Arun's cousin, actor Sivakarthikeyan, instead announced Arun Prabhu's project officially as his third venture for Sivakarthikeyan Productions.
+The first look poster was released on 27 June 2019 revealing the film's title as Vaazhl.
+Cinematography was handled by Shelly Callist and editing by Raymond Derrick Crasta, both of whom did the same for Aruvi.